Distance: 54 miles out and back

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Leg #1 of the ride is Coutolenc Rd.
-Drive to the intersection of the Skyway and Coutelenc, just past the last dregs of Paradise if you’ve coming from Chico, park in the dirt parking area on your immediate R as you turn onto Coutelenc, and ride up Coutelenc.
+Drive to the intersection of the Skyway and Coutelenc in downtown Magalia, CA, just past the last dregs of Paradise if you’ve coming from Chico.
+Park in the dirt parking area on your immediate R as you turn onto Coutelenc, and ride up Coutelenc.
 As I mentioned, you begin riding in fire devastation but soon leave the burn behind.
 This is a lovely 7 miles of short climbs and big rollers with great variety of contour that ends in a 1.5-mile climb that’s just long enough and steep enough to give you a workout without becoming burdensome.

 Coutolenc dead-ends back at the Skyway.
-Turn R and do Leg #2, the ride to Sterling City.
+Turn R and do Leg #2, the ride to Stirling City.
 This leg is not something I hold dear.
 It’s 3.4 miles consisting of a straight, fast descent followed by a straight boring ascent.
-But we need it to get to a stretch of road I absolutely love: Leg #3, the 6 miles of road between Sterling City and Inskip.
+But we need it to get to a stretch of road I love: Leg #3, the 6 miles of road between Stirling City and Inskip.
 On the map it looks like nothing, but it’s a perfect climb through pleasant pine and cedar forest.
-It’s a cozy, old, barely-two-lane road with no shoulder that stairsteps its way steadily upward, getting curvier as it goes, with lots of variety to keep your spirits high and never steeper than 7%.
+It’s a cozy, old, barely-two-lane road with no shoulder and surprisingly road surface that stairsteps its way steadily upward, getting curvier as it goes, and never steeper than 7%.
 The trees along the road have been thinned for a fire break for much of the route, which allows for good views of the impressive West Branch of the Feather River canyon on your R.

 At Inskip, which is really just an intersection and three abandoned buildings with no services or water, you begin Leg #4: the ride to Butte Meadows and the Bambi Inn.
-Keep straight on through Inskip and immediately the road’s character will change.
-As I said, it’s new, and it’s a sterling example of the road-builder’s art.
-It’s straighter and more open than the older road you just did, with smooth, polished curves, and the pitches are a notch gentler than what you’ve been through.
-You’re up on top of the mountain here, so if you like open vistas and rolling terrain, it might be your favorite part of the ride.
-You’ll climb gently to a noticeable summit.
-Don’t miss the spectacular view of Mt.
-Lassen and Mt.
-Brokeoff beside it at 10 o’clock just past the summit at a dirt turn-out (the view is actually a little better about 100 yards down the road—watch for a momentary opening in the trees).
+Keep straight on through Inskip and immediately the road’s character changes.
+As I said, it’s pretty new, and it’s a sterling example of the road-builder’s art.
+It’s straighter and more open than the older road you just did, with smooth, polished curves.
+You continue to climb at about the same pitch until you reach a not-obvious summit with a large dirt turn-out usually occupied by quads and trailers.
+There is a momentary glimpse of Mt.
+Lassen through the trees at the summit, the only such vista on the ride.

 Now turn around and do it all in reverse.
-You’ll climb up from Butte Meadows (not as bad as the drop-in would lead you to believe), roll/climb back to the summit, then it’s all sweet descending to Sterling City.
-From Inskip to Sterling City is particularly delicious, an ideal slalom course with banked corners, good road surface, and good enough sight lines that you’ll see (most) on-coming cars (and there will be at least one or two) in advance.
-This leg is in our website’s list of Greatest Descents.
+You’ll climb up from Butte Meadows (not as bad as the drop-in would lead you to believe), roll back to the summit, then it’s all sweet descending to Stirling City.
+From Inskip to Stirling City is simply spectacular, an ideal slalom course with banked corners, good road surface, and good enough sight lines that you’ll see (most) on-coming cars (and there will be at least one or two) in advance.
+This leg is in our Best Descents list.
 You’ll wish there was a chairlift so you could do it twice.

-The big descent just after Sterling City is probably the fastest, straightest descent in the website—you can top 50 mph if that’s your goal.
+The big descent just after Stirling City is probably the fastest, straightest descent in Bestrides—you can top 50 mph if that’s your goal.
 Watch for one nasty pothole in an otherwise-glassy surface.
 There’s a nice 40-mph curve across a creek and a following uphill at the run-out, so you can go as fast as you dare.

-If you want a big ride you could actually do in a day, locals do a loop that goes from Chico up Honeyrun Road to Paradise, up the Paradise Bike Path to Coutolenc, along our route to Butte Meadows, L on Humboldt Rd to Hwy 32 and 32 to Chico.
-But Hwy 32 is wide, tedious, unvaried, and heavily trafficked, so I’m not recommending it.
+If you want a big ride you could actually do in a day, locals do a loop that goes from Chico up Honey Run to Paradise, up the Paradise Bike Path to Magalia, along our route to Butte Meadows, L on Humboldt Rd to Hwy 32 and 32 to Chico.
+But that stretch of Hwy 32 is wide, tedious, unvaried, and heavily trafficked, so I’m not recommending it.
 The loop is 80+ miles, very strenuous, and works equally well in either direction.

 If you want a mellow warm-up before hitting Coutelenc, there is the afore-mentioned Paradise Bicycle Path.
-It’s a pleasant, albeit straight, paved rail-to-trail conversion that runs the length of the town of Paradise, CA, paralleling the main road, The Skyway, and typically about 50 yards to the southeast.
+It was a pleasant, albeit straight, paved rail-to-trail conversion that runs the length of the town of Paradise, CA, paralleling the main road, The Skyway, and typically about 50 yards to the southeast.
 I don’t know what shape it’s since since the fire.
 It’s a steady 3% grade and about a 20-minute ride dead-ending at the Skyway a stone’s throw below the starting point for our ride.
 If you want to ride all of it, it starts at the intersection of the Skyway and Neal Rd, immediately after Paradise turns into real town, though you can cross it by driving further up the Skyway and turning R on any street.

-Afterthoughts: Sterling City is big on loose dogs.
+Afterthoughts: Stirling City is big on loose dogs.
 I’ve never been bitten, but if you hate dogs prepare to be a little freaked out.
-Sterling City also has a nifty little museum devoted to local history, which is all about the lumber industry and the gigantic lumber mill the town was built around.
+Stirling City also has a nifty little museum devoted to local history, which is all about the lumber industry and the gigantic lumber mill the town was built around.
 Its hours are unpredictable.

-Water is a problem in this ride.
-You can fill up at Merlo Park 1/2 mile off course on your R as you enter Sterling City (signed at the turn-off)—IF the park is open—or at the Tank House or Bambi Inn—IF they’re open.
+Re-supplying is a challenge in this ride.
+You can get water at Merlo Park 1/2 mile off our route on your R as you enter Stirling City (signed at the turn-off)—IF the park is open—or at the Mercantile, the Outpost, or Bambi Inn in Butte Meadows—IF they’re open.
 There is a ramshackle building as you make the turn in Stirling City with a sign out front that says “Country Store” (sometimes) and a sign over the front door saying “Hotel Lobby”—that’s all I know about it.
-The one sure bet is the Sterling City Museum, which has a functioning water bib on the outside corner facing you as you ride up.
+The one sure bet is the Stirling City Museum, which has a functioning water bib on the outside corner facing you as you ride up.